WayneBrown/learnwebgl2/_sources/02_tools_and_languages/3_javascript.rst

   function ExampleClass(a,b,c) {

-    var self = this; // store a local reference to the new object
+    let self = this; // store a local reference to the new object

     // Private class variables
-    var s,t,u;
+    let s,t,u;

     // Public class variables (actually properties of the object) self.m = value1;